 - Review a sample scenario for Blob storage backup.

 - Read about soft delete for blobs.

 - Disaster recovery and forced failover (preview) in Azure Storage

 In addition, you can use third-party solutions to back up Azure VMs and storage containers to local storage or other cloud providers.
-Learn more about backup solutions in the Azure marketplace.
+For more information, see Backup solutions in Azure Marketplace.

-In addition to protecting data, BCDR planning must consider how to keep apps and workloads available in case of disaster.
-For workloads running on Azure IaaS VMs and Azure storage consider these solutions:
+In addition to protecting data, BCDR planning must consider how to keep applications and workloads available if a disaster occurs.
+For workloads that run on Azure IaaS VMs and Azure Storage, consider the solutions in the following sections.

 Azure Site Recovery

-Azure Site Recovery is the primary Azure service for ensuring that Azure VMs can be brought online and VM apps made available when outages occur.
+Azure Site Recovery is the primary Azure service for ensuring that Azure VMs can be brought online, and VM applications made available, when outages occur.

 - Review disaster recovery scenarios for Azure VMs.